shivannis/xandr-docs-public/xandr-docs/articles/invest/programmatic-buying-on-xbox-for-marketers.md

 - Maximum Black - RGB 15, 15, 15 or Hex#0f0f0f
 - No use of buttons or button-like imagery, including calls to action such as “Click here” or click indicator arrows.
 - Banners should not feature any Xbox consoles unless having received explicit permissions from MS advertising to use those images  on-console.
-- Banners cannot feature any competitor products, including other gaming consoles, phone, tablet or other devices, or other MS products.
+- Banners cannot feature any competitor products, including other gaming consoles, phone, tablet, other devices, or other MS products.